- Prerequisites

 Step 2.1 “Heading” component

-In the editor, under the Text field, type the title you want for the heading.
-In this example, we'll name it the same as the report template: “Daily Devices Alarm Report”.
+- In the editor, under the Text field, type the title you want for the heading.
+In this example, we'll name it the same as the report template:

 Step 2.2 “Rich text” component

-- Locate the Rich text component in the component library and drag it into the content area.
+- Locate the Rich text component in the components library and drag it into the content area.

-- Enter the following text (or your preferred description) into the component:
+- Enter the following text (or your preferred description) component's text field.

-- Once you've added the text, click “Apply” to apply the changes.
+- Once you've added the text, click Apply.

 Step 2.3 “Entity table” component

-- Enable the table heading and update the heading text.
+- Turn on the table heading and update the heading text.

 - In the Columns section:

-- Add a new column and set the key to “temperature”.
+- Add a new table column and set the key to “temperature”.

-- Add another column with the telemetry key “humidity”.
+- Add another table column with the telemetry key “humidity”.

-- Add one more column for the attribute “active”, which will display the device's status.
+- Add one more table column for the attribute “active”, which will display the device's status.

 Step 2.4 “Alarm table” component

-The final component we'll add is the Alarm Table, which will display a list of alarms for the selected period.
+The next component we'll add is the Alarm table component, which displays a list of alarms for the selected period.

 The following table lists all alarms for your devices from the last day.